neutralinojs/gsoc2025/README.md

   }
 }
 ```
-- Even though Neutralinojs provides x64 binaries officially, implement multi-architecture support.
 - Implement package targets as internal plugins (import only required modules based on targets).
 Try to use modules like `targets/deb.js`, `targets/nsis.js` for dynamic loading.
-- If the plugin codebase is minimal and lightweight, consider including it as a pre-installed plugin or integrating directly to the CLI codebase.
+- Keep the codebase minimal by following design patterns and principles that the official neu CLI project uses.

 ## Contributing